microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 2 - Make FHIR API Calls with Search Parameters

 On top of common search parameters, it's possible to add modifiers right after a parameter value to sharpen search results.
 Some example modifiers are `:not`, `:exact`, and `:contains`.
-Take a quick look at the [modifiers section](https://www.hl7.org/fhir/search.html#modifiers) of the official FHIR documentation for details.
+Take a quick look at the [modifiers section](https://www.hl7.org/fhir/search.html#modifiers) of the official FHIR documentation to get a sense of how these are used.

 ### Exercise Task

-1. Go to Postman, open the FHIR Search collection provided in Challenge-01, and search for patients using the following parameters: ```_id```, ```name```, and others following the examples for Step 2.
+1. Go to Postman, access the FHIR Search collection provided in Challenge-01, and search for patients using the following parameters: ```_id```, ```name```, and others following the examples for Step 2.

 + **Q:** *What Element(s) are you searching against when you assign a value to the* `name` *parameter in a* `Patient` *search?*